Azure/azure-powershell/src/OperationalInsights/OperationalInsights/help/Update-AzOperationalInsightsCluster.md

 ```

 ### -IdentityType
-the identity type, value can be 'SystemAssigned', 'None'.
+the identity type, value can be 'SystemAssigned', 'None', 'UserAssigned'.

 ```yaml
 Type: System.String